iamvitalyo/jin/readme.txt

 If woman want we or she can rename project on "Goddess", or on name of first woman what will make first PR with code.

+This file is a draft please be free and write your ideas.

 I and we need woman help, becouse:
 - i am not woman, i am boy left hhand of woman, i am not brain by 5.
 - i am very ill and for me hard to make brain activity.